litestar-org/litestar/docs/usage/databases/sqlalchemy/plugins/sqlalchemy_init_plugin.rst

 SQLAlchemy Init Plugin
 ----------------------

-The :class:`SQLAlchemyInitPlugin <litestar.contrib.sqlalchemy.plugins.SQLAlchemyInitPlugin>` adds functionality to the application that supports using Litestar with `SQLAlchemy <http://www.sqlalchemy.org/>`_.
+The :class:`SQLAlchemyInitPlugin <advanced_alchemy.plugins.SQLAlchemyInitPlugin>` adds functionality to the application that supports using Litestar with `SQLAlchemy <http://www.sqlalchemy.org/>`_.

 The plugin: